 Congratulations!
 You've Gone Google.
 Now What?

-Your project team has successfully accomplished the task of migrating to G Suite; congratulations!
-While moving your infrastructure into the cloud is a great achievement, getting your users to adopt the new tools can be a task of its own.
+Your project team has successfully accomplished the task of migrating to Google Workspace (formerly G Suite); congratulations!
+While moving your infrastructure to the cloud is a huge step getting your users to adopt the new tools can be a task of its own.

 Start out Slowly

 It's essential from the start that you understand your users.
 Put yourself in their shoes and look at the transition from their point of view so you can anticipate their concerns about making a change.
 Take it slowly as you go all in with Google.

 Once they are comfortable with the nuances of Going Google with a new email and calendar system, they should then proceed to explore Drive.
 It is in this beginning phase of using Drive that you want them to start using Google Docs, Spreadsheets and Slides.

 Discuss how they can upload other types of files only after they are fully aware of the existing capabilities of the Google Docs native files.
 It's crucial that they understand exactly what kind of powerful collaboration features Google Docs offers to them on a daily basis.